 We also provide the opportunity for individuals to advocate directly to policymakers by signing petitions and taking part in advocacy activities.
 By attracting and focusing popular support for this major health issue, the END7 campaign can encourage global political and philanthropic leaders, as well as national governments in endemic countries, to make the funding and political commitments necessary to defeat NTDs once and for all.

 How is the Bill & Melinda Gates Foundation involved with the Global Network?

 The Bill & Melinda Gates Foundation helps fund the Global Network to advocate sustained and incremental growth of funding and political commitments for NTD treatment programs.

 Where does the money donated to the Global Network go?

 Donations to the Global Network support advocacy efforts for the integration of NTDs into existing global health initiatives and international aid budgets, as well as programs that treat and prevent NTD infections.

 Where can I find out more information?

-Visit www.globalnetwork.org for more information on the Global Network and the seven most common NTDs.
-You can learn more about END7 by visiting www.end7.org, by joining our communities on Facebook, Twitter (@END_7) or YouTube.
+Visit www.globalnetwork.org for more information on the Global Network and NTDs.
+Follow the Global Network on Facebook or Twitter.
+You can learn more about END7 by visiting www.end7.org, and by joining our communities on Facebook, Twitter, Instagram or YouTube.